-First order of business this weekend is a piping hot pot pie.
+First order of business now that it is un-officially fall is a piping hot pot pie.
 We're coming out of the gate big, with a beef pot pie, but check out our recipes for classic Chicken Pot Pie or Vegetable Pot Pie, if you prefer one of those.